Perfect Baked Cheesecake – The Drama & Bliss:

 First of all, bake your cheesecake on the regular bake setting of your oven (solid stripe top and solid stripe bottom).
 Do NOT use a thermo-fan or convection oven.

 Now the testing.
 Some swear by the jiggle or “wibble-wobble” test.
 Honestly it is a bit vague to me.
 I can never really tell if it’s done by how much it wobbles.
 Monique ended up under baking her cheesecake, and so have I, with the jiggle test.

 The easiest way for me to tell is looking at the surface.
 The edges should have puffed up a bit and be dull, but the centre circle (about 8cm in diameter) should still be shiny.
-As soon as the outer rim of the cheesecake breaks loose from the side of the tin (or pastry), you’ve gone a bit too far.
-If the cheesecake browns on top, you have definitely taken it too far.

 The jiggle test is a handy second option for me.
 The cheesecake should have a stiff jiggle and move as one unit.
 If the centre still keeps moving after the outer edges have stopped, then it’s NOT done yet.
 Wait another 10 minutes and check again.